DEQrmichie/heatsource-9/README.md

 The landcover codes file contains the physical attribute information associated with each land cover code.
 Land cover codes can be alphanumeric values.
 Zero should be avoided as a land cover code.
-The physical attribute such as height, canopy closure, LAI, or overhang must be numeric.
+The physical attribute such as height, canopy cover, LAI, or overhang must be numeric.
 There cannot be skipped rows
 (i.e. rows without information in between rows with information) because the model routines see a blank row as the end of the data sequence.

 ### Canopy Type

-land cover canopy information can be input as either canopy closure or effective leaf area index.
+land cover canopy information can be input as either canopy cover or effective leaf area index.
 This option is specified in the control file using the key ```canopy_data```.

 #### Canopy Cover